CLARIAH/grlc/README.md

     <pre>&#35;+ tags:
   &#35;+   - firstTag
   &#35;+   - secondTag</pre>
-- To indicate which parameters of your query/operation should get enumerations (and get dropdown menus in the swagger-ui),
+- To indicate which parameters of your query/operation should get enumerations (and get dropdown menus in the swagger-ui) using values from the SPARQL endpoint,
     <pre>&#35;+ enumerate:
   &#35;+   - var1
   &#35;+   - var2</pre>
+- These parameters can also be hard-coded into the query decorators to save endpoint requests and speed up the API generation:
+<pre>&#35;+ enumerate:
+&#35;+   - var1:
+&#35;+     - value1
+&#35;+     - value2</pre>

   Notice that these should be plain variable names without SPARQL/BASIL conventions (so `var1` instead of `?_var1_iri`)